biorack/metatlas/docs/Targeted_Analysis.md

 This will submit a slurm job.
 On Cori, you will receive an email when the job starts executing and when it has completed.
 On Perlmutter, the SLRUM job notifications emails are currently broken.
-Typical HILIC jobs take 2 to 5 hours to complete.
+Typical HILIC jobs take several hours to complete.

 #### Evaluate Outputs